 Each written paper examination is three and a quarter hours in length.
 The first quarter of an hour is designated as reading time.

-Each Computer Based Examination is one hour in length.
+Each CBE is one hour in length.

 Details of the 2018 fees can be found here.

 Written papers will contain a mixture of computational and written questions and no question choice.
 The short-form questions (Part I) will be in a booklet and you will be required to write your answer in the space provided for each question.
 Each question will carry marks of between two and four marks each and in total will account for 40% of the available marks.
 There will therefore be between 10 and 20 such questions in each paper.
 The Part II question paper will contain between three and five long form questions which will account for the remaining available marks (each question will carry from 10 to 20 marks).
 Questions requiring a knowledge of law will normally attract between 10% and 15% of the available marks in each of the technical papers (either as an element of the questions or as a stand-alone question).
 15 minutes of reading time is allocated at the start of the exam to allow you to read the long form questions.
 You can annotate the Part II question paper but you will not be able to write in either the Part I or II answer booklets until the 15 minutes of reading time have elapsed.